CarsonScott/onlinestats/README.md

 ## Models

-A model uses estimators to approximate the average and standard distribution of each variable in a set, as well as the covariance between every pair of variables.
-At each step, a statistical model updates the average and standard deviation estimators for each variable, and uses the resulting estimates to update a covariance estimator for each pair.
-The result is a covariance matrix that relates each variable with every other variable.
+A model uses estimators to approximate the average and standard distribution of each variable in a set, as well as the correlation between every pair of variables.
+At each step, a statistical model updates the average and standard deviation estimators for each variable, and uses the resulting estimates to update a correlation estimator for each pair.
+The result is a correlation matrix that relates each variable with every other variable.

 [Model Examples](https://github.com/CarsonScott/onlinestats/blob/master/MODEL_EXAMPLES.MD)